 You know what it's like online.
 People connect.
 Get in each other's heads.
 Strangers become instant friends.

 "I still can't reach my wife.
 They're sending us to the roof now, I might get better reception.
 Tell her I'll try to call from there.
 That I love her.
 And the girls."

 On many days, but especially 9/11, I still have a tiny frisson of survivor guilt.
 I will never have the chance to meet those people or even hear from them again ... in person or online.

 Because they're gone.
 I watched them perish.
 We all did.

 It's impossible to describe the other-worldly sense of helplessness and rage I felt talking to so many hopeful souls on the upper floors, all the while seeing on TV that they were doomed.
 Some didn't yet know it.
 Some were frantically calling for help.
 And I couldn't help them.

 Although, sometimes I think, I hope, I pray, maybe I gave a little comfort.
 A sense of human contact.
 A virtual hand to hold, shoulder to lean on.
 And a bridge to home.

 I took down phone numbers, addresses, messages for loved ones.
 So I think, I hope, I pray, maybe they took some small comfort knowing someone was there.
 Listening.

 Delivering those messages was heartbreaking.
 And yet, such an honor.
-I think, I hope, I pray, maybe I gave some small comfort.
+I think, I hope, I pray, maybe I gave some small comfort to devastated survivors.